EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Results and Discussion

 In Table \ref{tab:comparison-reference-consecutive}, we show the results for reference models and \proposal with 300 evaluations.
 The reference models stand the same as in the previous cases, but as they are implemented over both layers, the pruning is now referred to as \textit{Best Fixed Both}.

 In some cases, the percentage of remaining active neurons is higher than in the first and second layer models, but that is due to the complexity of this new problem.
-However, the performance of the network in these experiments indicates that the best option for pruning is achieved when the optimization is done to two consecutive layers.
+However, the performance of the network in these experiments indicates that the best option for pruning is achieved when the \begin{idea2}evolution\end{idea2} is done to two consecutive layers.

 These results prove the attainment of a sequential process to make pruning of DL models by adding layers and then, evolving their neurons to achieve a reduced configuration of the network.
 This process rises the performance of the models in terms of accuracy.